flexcompute-readthedocs/Flow360Documentation/docs/source/solverConfiguration/solverConfiguration.rst

 Flow360.json
 ==============

-Some commonly used symbols in Flow360.json:
+Most input quantities in case configuration file Flow360.json is dimensionless.
+The convention of non-dimentionalization in Flow360 can be found at :ref:`Non-dimensionalization <nondimensionalization_Flow360>`.
+Some commonly used variables in the table below:

 :math:`L_{gridUnit}` (SI unit = :math:`m`)
   physical length represented by unit length in the given mesh file, e.g. if your grid is in feet, :math:`L_{gridUnit}=1 \text{ feet}=0.3048 \text{ meter}`; if your grid is in millimeter, :math:`L_{gridUnit}=1 \text{ millimeter}=0.001 \text{ meter}`.